MagicMumble/balanceService/README.md

     create database testdb;
     grant all on testdb.* to 'user1';

-To create tables inside new database run file `createDB.go` from `balanceService/db`:
+To create tables inside new database run file `createDB.go` from current directory:

     go build createDB.go && ./createDB

-To be able to get currency rates from page `https://exchangeratesapi.io/` and convert balance you need to register there and get the KEY (visit page `page https://openexchangerates.org/signup`).
+To be able to get currency rates from page `https://exchangeratesapi.io/` and convert balance you need to register there and get the KEY (visit page `https://openexchangerates.org/signup`).
 To use mySql driver in go program install "github.com/go-sql-driver/mysql" with the command:

     go get -u "github.com/go-sql-driver/mysql"

-Run the server from `balanceService`:
+Run the server from `balanceService/Go`:

     go build server.go && ./server